thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - added "An Introduction to Shader Art Coding" and "Building Collision Simulations: An Introduction to Computer Graphics"

 - 16/05/24
   - Added "Performance optimizations for voxel graphics"
   - mistakenly merged changelog for 16/05/24 with that of 15/05/14; fixed
   - change "voxel engines" to "voxel rendering engines" in desc for "Performance optimizations for voxel graphics"
+  - missed indentation for contents of log 16/05/24